21ideas-org/21ideas.org/content.en/docs/Practice/privacy/dojo/dojo-4.md

 ## Introduction

-Dojo is a software tool that enhances the privacy and security of [Samourai Wallet](https://samouraiwallet.com/) users.
-The Dojo software is a personally hosted full-node server backend that Samourai Wallet users can connect to, enhancing privacy by eliminating the need to connect with a public server/node.

-Running a Dojo server is essential for those wanting to utilize the privacy benefits achieved through Samourai Wallet's post-mix spending tools and powerful Whirlpool CoinJoin implementation.
+Dojo is a privacy-focused, end-to-end server software solution that acts as a Bitcoin wallet backend for Samourai Wallet and other Bitcoin light wallets.

 ## Create Dojo User